qlu-lab/GNOVA-2.0/README.md

 - `rho:` The genetic covariance estimate.
 - `rho_corrected:` The genetic covariance estimate with sample overlap correction.
 - `se_rho:` The standard error of the estimate of `rho`.
-- `pvalue:` The p-value from the statistical test for genetic covariance.
+- `pvalue_cov:` The p-value from the statistical test for genetic covariance.
-- `pvalue_corrected:` The p-value from the statistical test for genetic covariance with sample overlap correction.
+- `pvalue_corrected_cov:` The p-value from the statistical test for genetic covariance with sample overlap correction.
 - `corr`: The genetic correlation estimate.
 - `se_corr`: The standard error of the estimate of genetic correlation
 - `corr_corrected`: The genetic correlation estimate with sample overlap correction.
 - `se_corr_corrected`: The standard error of the estimate of genetic correlation with sample overlap correction
+- `pvalue_corr`: The p-value from the statistical test for genetic correlation.
+- `pvalue_corrected_corr`: The p-value from the statistical test for genetic correlation with sample overlap correction.
 - `h2_1`: The heritability estimate for the first trait.
 - `h2_2`: The heritability estimate for the second trait.